Architecture of Egypt: 21st century

 Postmodernism did not take hold in Cairo in the last decade of the 20th century as it did elsewhere; at least not consciously.
 At the turn of the millennium, historicist or pseudo-historicist trends began to reappear, as seen in the Supreme Court building (1999), which references ancient Egyptian architecture, and the Faisal Islamic Bank Tower (2000), which references historic Islamic architecture.

 In Alexandria, the idea of paying homage to its famous ancient library with a new building was floated as early as 1972.
-The was eventually realized as a massive new library, the Bibliotheca Alexandrina, which opened in 2002.
+This was eventually realized as a massive new library, the Bibliotheca Alexandrina, which opened in 2002.
 It is shaped like an inclined cylinder or disk, with the outer walls made of granite carved with characters from all the world's alphabets.

 In the tourist center of Sharm El Sheikh, the Al Sahaba Mosque, completed in 2017, is a fusion of Ottoman, Mamluk, and Fatimid styles.
 It was designed pro bono by Egyptian architect Fouad Tawfik Hafez.

 Conservation challenges

 Much of Egypt's 19th-century and 20th-century architecture has been vulnerable to demolition and redevelopment.
 Modernist architecture is often seen as having little cultural value and receives relatively little attention or documentation, despite the large volume of construction activity in cities like Cairo during the modern period.
 Egyptian law also requires buildings to be at least a hundred years old before being eligible for heritage status, leaving much of the country's more recent heritage unprotected.

-In recent years, Alexandria's older urban heritage, much of it dating from the colonial period, has come under threat from poorly-regulated demolitions and development.
+In recent years, Alexandria's older urban heritage, much of it dating from the colonial period, has come under threat from poorly regulated demolitions and development.
 In Cairo, a large number of modern heritage buildings have disappeared, ranging from former villas to large-scale buildings and city blocs.
 Parts of Cairo's historic Northern Cemetery (also known as the City of the Dead), which contains funerary architecture built across many centuries, are also under threat from government infrastructure projects.
 Parts of the necropolis, mainly dating from the early 20th century, were demolished in 2020.
 The plans have been criticized by some scholars, architects, and archeologists.
 In Luxor, the historic Tawfiq Pasha Andraos Palace, built in 1897 near the ancient Luxor Temple, was demolished in 2021, sparking criticism and debate.